- Survey JunkieReview Rating:

 Most of the surveys start with a few demographic questions; age, gender, zip code, date of birth.
 Then there are a few questions that seem to be used to determine that you’re in fact an actual human answering the questions rather than some bot designed by someone to answer survey questions.
 Things like what is 3+6 or check off the animals found on a farm.

 The first survey I tried was closed already.
-The second was filled up, but I got two points for it anyway.
-The third, I got about eight questions in, about 7% of the survey, and for whatever reason, my answers didn’t qualify me to participate.
+The second was filled up, but I got two points anyway.
+The third, I got about eight questions in but my answers didn’t qualify me to participate.